-The Final Assessment of the STL is a weighted culmination of the following:
+The Final Assessment of the STL is based on:

-- Reading Course assignments. - Seminar Course assignments (as outlined in the respective module descriptors). - The Scriptum and its Viva Voce examination.

-Any theological language courses, as well as the Research Colloquium are qualifying requirements and do not form part of the final assessment.
+- Reading Course assignments. - Seminar Course assignments (as outlined in the respective module descriptors). - The Scriptum and its Viva Voce examination. - Any theological language courses, as well as the Research Colloquium are qualifying requirements and do not form part of the final assessment.